PRODUCT / UX CONCEPT

 HFG SCHWÄBISCH GMÜND

 The concept of hybmix is based on the idea of combining both haptic and touch interactions in one single product.
-By doing so, it improves the user experience and enables better interaction possibilities while simplifying the information architecture as well as improving the software and hardware ergonomics. hybmix provides a clear view of the essential functions and processes on the console at all times and enables the adjustments of the mixer's setup and settings according to the context of use.
-With a large display as the basis, information and feedback can be changed dynamically and adapt to the situation while keeping the physical interface unchanged.
+By doing so, it improves the user experience and enables better interaction possibilities, while simplifying the information architecture as well as improving the software and hardware ergonomics. hybmix provides a clear view of the essential functions and processes on the console and enables the adjustments of the mixer's setup and settings according to the context of use.
+With a large display as the basis, information and feedback can be changed dynamically and adapt to the situation, while keeping the physical interface unchanged.

 To suit the console to the typical workflow of sound engineers we divided the interface into two essential modes, making it easier to get a quick overview and show low hierarchies of information.
 The Setup-Mode contains all fundamental functions that need to be set up before an event and won’t need to be modified again.
 The Show-Mode focusses solely on the live situation.
 It enables fast interactions and direct access to relevant parameters and functions of the console.

 One of the main characteristics of hybmix is the combination of hardware and touch interactions.
 Knobs and faders offer not only a familiar input situation to an audio engineer but also enable quick, direct and very precise interactions, essential for the most important mixing functions during a live show.
 Primary parameters are always available for fast access via haptic encoders, providing accurate and immediate feedback in combination with a reduced and context–sensitive visuality.
 Furthermore, each encoder has an expressive parameter–specific graphical representation that bridges the interface–gap while staying highly legible and transparent about the current action performed.

 In addition, a detail area makes it possible to display settings on a larger scale in order to compare and adjust them via touch gestures.